Musk's hand gesture during Trump inauguration festivities draws scrutiny

-WASHINGTON : Billionaire Elon Musk's hand gesture while he spoke during a celebration of President Donald Trump's inauguration drew online comparisons to a Nazi salute on Monday, but a leading tracker of antisemitism said it appeared to represent a moment of enthusiasm instead.
+WASHINGTON: Billionaire Elon Musk's hand gesture while he spoke during a celebration of President Donald Trump's inauguration drew online comparisons to a Nazi salute on Monday (Jan 20), but a leading tracker of antisemitism said it appeared to represent a moment of enthusiasm instead.

 "This was no ordinary victory.
-This was a fork in the road of human civilization," he said.
+This was a fork in the road of human civilisation," he said.
 "This one really mattered.
 Thank you for making it happen!
 Thank you," he said.

 Biting his bottom lip, he thumped his right hand over his heart, fingers spread wide, then extended his right arm out, emphatically, at an upward angle, palm down and fingers together.
 Then he turned and made the same hand gesture to the crowd behind him.

 "My heart goes out to you.
-It is thanks to you that the future of civilization is assured," he said as he finished the gesture.
+It is thanks to you that the future of civilisation is assured," he said as he finished the gesture.

 "Did Elon Musk Sieg Heil at Trump's inauguration?" asked the Jerusalem Post.